sorceressyidi/Lily-s-Note/docs/oop/inheritance/lec.md

     XYPos center;
 }
 ```

-* keyword `virtual` is used to define a function that can be overridden in a derived class.
+* keyword `virtual` is used to define a function that can be overwritten in a derived class.

 ```c++
 class Ellipse : public Shape {
 public: